A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Introduction

-In this paper, we will propose a foreground modelling technique that makes heavy use of the Bayesian evidence to set its complexity.
-This means a nested sampling algorithm that gives an estimate of the evidence is necessary to properly implement this model.
-In our analysis, we use \texttt{PolyChord} \citep{handley15a,handley15b} for this purpose. \texttt{PolyChord} is prefereable in this case to the primary alternative nested sampling algorithm \texttt{MULTINEST} \citep{feroz09} due to \texttt{PolyChord} performing more efficiently for the high model dimensionalities required by this problem. \texttt{PolyChord} also has the benefit of allowing ranking of parameter speeds to be exploited.
+\texttt{PolyChord} is preferable in this case to the primary alternative nested sampling algorithm \texttt{MULTINEST} \citep{feroz09} due to \texttt{PolyChord} performing more efficiently for the high model dimensionalities required by this problem. \texttt{PolyChord} also has the benefit of allowing ranking of parameter speeds to be exploited.
 While this functionality is not used in this work, the capacity to rank parameters by speed is beneficial for future extensions of the method, such as if a more detailed cosmological simulation is used for the 21cm signal modelling, rather than the simple Gaussian used here.

 This paper will be ordered as follows.
 In \Cref{sec:chrom_effects}, we analyse the effects of chromaticity of the antenna on global 21cm observations and the extent to which they will impede detections of the 21cm signal.
 In \Cref{sec:newmodel}, we present a new method of modelling foregrounds, using physical data of the sky and antenna beam to account for chromatic distortions.
-In \Cref{sec:results}, we show the results of testing this new foreground model on simulated data sets and explore its limits and it \Cref{sec:conclusions} we conclude the paper.
+In \Cref{sec:results}, we show the results of testing this new foreground model on simulated data sets and explore its limits and in \Cref{sec:conclusions} we conclude the paper.